k2view-academy/K2View-Academy/articles/04_fabric_studio/09_logic_files_and_categories.md

 Designated Logic.java files are specific to their level of definition, which can be References, Web Services or Logical Units.

-The Globals.java file is automatically created under either the References or each Logical Unit, which are both empty.
+The Globals.java file is automatically created under either the References or each Logical Unit, that are both empty.

 <studio>